Breaking news on cervical cancer and HPV

 Duke University researchers have developed a handheld device for cervical cancer screening that promises to do away with uncomfortable speculums and high-cost colposcopes.

+The menopause occurs when a woman has not had a period for over 12 months and marks the end of female fertility.
 An oophorectomy is a surgical procedure in which a woman's ovaries are removed, prompting menopause.
-Learn more about this surgery and its side effects.
+This MNT Knowledge Center article explains more about this surgery and its side effects.

 Study: A new way to slow cancer cell growth published